 -

-Churches are encouraged to train clergy and volunteers on recognizing signs of abuse, post visible signs with the child abuse hotline (1-800-452-1999), and develop prevention policies for safe interactions with minors.
+Churches should provide mandated reporting training for clergy and volunteers in accordance with state law §4011-A(9).
+Best practices encourage churches to train clergy and volunteers on recognizing signs of abuse, post visible signs with the child abuse hotline (1-800-452-1999), do background screening for staff and volunteers, and develop prevention policies for safe interactions with minors.

 SCHOOL GUIDELINES